Behind the Booking Flow: A Small Sliver of a Big Redesign

 Frontier’s mobile app hadn’t kept up with traveler expectations or the evolution of the brand.
 It lacked structure and clarity, and didn’t reflect the bold, unbundled nature of Frontier’s ultra low-cost business model.

-This redesign was an opportunity to rethink what a ULCC experience could look and feel like — giving travelers more control, reducing friction, and creating a more modern, mobile-first journey from booking to boarding.
+This redesign was an opportunity to rethink what a ULCC experience ((Ultra Low-Cost Carrier) could look and feel like.
+The focus was on giving travelers more control, reducing friction, and creating a more modern, mobile-first journey from booking to boarding.

 Establishing a Foundation